(previously known as Hydriomena actinipha)

 As the caterpillars matured, the hairs became less obvious, and a vague zigzag pattern developed along the sides of the caterpillars.

-The adult moths have brown forewings crossed by pale and dark wavy bands.
+The adult moths have brown forewings crossed by pale and dark wavy bands, with a short pale diagonal line extending from the tip of the forewing.
 The moths have pale brown hindwings, each with a scalloped pale submarginal arc.
 The moths have a wingspan of about 2.5 cms.

 The eggs are white and oval.
 They are laid singly and apparently haphazardly.